-From $I^{st}$ June of year 10 students will begin to work on the contextual titles provided by the exam board.

-During year 11 students will develop their skills in creative thinking, independent enquiry and self-management in the form of written and practical investigations whilst completing their Non-Exam Assessment.
+From 1st June of year 10 until February of Year 11, students will work on their Non-Exam Assessment which contributes to 50% of their final grade.
+During year 11 students will also develop their skills in creative thinking, independent enquiry and self-management in the form of written and practical investigations whilst completing their Non-Exam Assessment.

-Carrying out focused practical tasks and short design and make projects.
+• Carrying out focused practical tasks and design and make projects.
 The projects will cover fashion and an interactive children's soft toy that will combine e-Textiles.